 Your fingertips may get sore from frequent pricking for blood sugar testing.
 But there are things you can do to prevent soreness.
 For example, prick the side of your finger, not the tip.
 Don't squeeze the tip of your finger.
 And use a different finger each time.
 You can also try a different meter that uses blood from somewhere other than the fingers.

 There is very little risk of complications from testing your blood with a home blood sugar monitor.

-Diabetes Canada recommends that you stay within the following blood sugar level ranges.
-But, depending on your health, you and your doctor may set a different range for you.
+Diabetes Canada recommends that you stay within the following blood glucose level ranges.footnote 1, footnote 2 But depending on your health, you and your doctor may set a different range for you.